Ohio school apologizes for controversial ice cream post: ‘Lacked empathy’

 DAYTON, Ohio (WDTN) – An Ohio elementary school churned up outrage this week with its policy for an “ice cream Friday” event.

-On Thursday, Donovan Elementary School in Lebanon had shared plans for the following day’s event on social media, but explained that students without enough funds in their meal account, and those with negative balances, would be unable to participate.
+On Thursday, Donovan Elementary School in Lebanon shared plans for the following day’s event on social media but explained that students without enough funds in their meal account, and those with negative balances, would be unable to participate.

 “A student must have money on their account to purchase an ice cream,” the school said.
 “If a student has a negative balance they will not be able to purchase an ice cream even if they bring their $1 for ice cream.”